-Enterprise Studio handles a wide variety of objects and relations, as well as folders and models.
-Each type of element has a considerable number of properties, which are applicable for various things, like analyzing graphical appearance.
+Enterprise Studio manages a wide range of objects, relationships, folders, and models.
+Each type of element has a considerable number of properties, which are applicable to various things, such as analyzing the graphical appearance.
 Moreover, this set of properties can vary.

-The Properties pane is one of the components in Enterprise Studio used for the set of an element's properties.
-An element's properties and attributes can be viewed and edited there.
-Others are the Property table and properties form (ArchiMate® elements only).
+The Properties pane is one of the components in Enterprise Studio used to set an element's properties.
+An element's properties and attributes can be viewed and edited within this interface.
+Others include the Property table and Properties form (ArchiMate elements only).

 Properties pane

-The Properties pane shows the properties of an object or group of objects currently selected in the user interface, such as in the model browser or in a diagram or view.
+The Properties pane displays the properties of an object or group of objects currently selected in the user interface, such as in the model browser or in a diagram or view.

-You can access the Properties pane of an object or relation by selecting the object or relation in the diagram or view or the model browser and then clicking the Properties pane.
+You can access the Properties pane of an object or relation by selecting the object or relation in the diagram, view, or model browser and then clicking the Properties pane.

 |